 April 2017: The Citizens’ Assembly recommends by an overwhelming majority (87%) that Article 40.3.3 (Eighth Amendment) of the Irish Constitution should not be retained in full.
 56% of Assembly members vote that Article 40.3.3 should be replaced or amended, and 57% vote for a replacement of Article 40.3.3 with a constitutional provision authorising the Oireachtas to legislate.
 The Assembly shows very strong support for progressive regulation of abortion with 64% voting in favour of access to abortion with no restriction as to reason.
 In addition, a majority recommended 12 situations in which abortion should be lawful.
 These include risk to the life of the woman; risk to the health of the woman; pregnancy that results from rape; foetal abnormality (including non-fatal); socio-economic reasons.

-March 2017: A Private Members Bill to reduce the penalty for abortion outside the terms of the 2013 Act from 14 years in prison to a €1 fine is rejected in the Dáil.
-A government countermotion states that the Citizens’ Assembly must be allowed to conclude its deliberations on the Eighth Amendment to the Constitution of Ireland prior to further consideration of potential legislative change.
+March 2017: A Private Members Bill to reduce the maximum penalty for abortion outside the terms of the 2013 Act from 14 years in prison to a €1 fine is rejected in the Dáil.
+A government countermotion states that the Citizens’ Assembly must be allowed to conclude its deliberations on the Eighth Amendment to the Constitution prior to further consideration of potential legislative change.

 February 2017: The UN Committee on the Elimination of Discrimination against Women (CEDAW) criticises Ireland’s abortion laws.
 The Committee voices particular concern at the criminal provisions that maximum penalty of 14 years imprisonment.